kbroman/Talk_UCSF2018/ReadMe.md

 ### Talk on &ldquo;R/qtl2: high-dimensional data and multi-parent populations

-These are slides for a talk that I will give at UNC-Charlottee on 22 Sep 2017.
+These are slides for a talk that I gave at UNC-Charlottee on 22 Sep 2017.

 PDF of slides at <https://bit.ly/uncc2017>.